The Best Christmas Crackers Recipe: Saltine Toffee

 Can I add nuts or other mix-ins to the toffee?

 Absolutely!
 Feel free to get creative and customize this recipe to your liking.
-Try adding chopped pecans, almonds, or even shredded coconut to the toffee mixture before pouring it over the crackers.
+Try adding chopped pecans, almonds, or even shredded coconut to the toffee mixture before pouring it over the crackers, or sprinkle them on top of the chocolate layer before it sets.
 Just be mindful of any allergies or dietary restrictions your guests may have.

 How do I know when the toffee is properly cooked?